 In 2018, he played Liszt Piano Concerto No.1 with Ricardo Castro and Bahia Youth Orchestra (NEOJIBA) in Brazil concerts being within the scope of preparations for the European tour with Martha Argerich and gave a recital in Brussels at Zita.

-He played Beethoven Piano Concerto No.5 with Eskişehir Metropolitan Municipality Symphony Orchestra in February 2019.
+He played Beethoven Piano Concerto No.5 with Eskişehir Metropolitan Municipality Symphony Orchestra in February 2019 and Mozart Piano Concerto No.23 in February 2023.
 He gave recitals in Brussels (March2019-Max van der Linden Festival, November 2019-QEMC), Rome (October 2019-The Waldensian Church in Piazza Cavour), Paris (February 2020-American Church).
 In March 2020, he played Beethoven Piano Concerto No.4 with Edoardo Rosadini and Shaborùz Quartet in Brazil at Parque do Queimado.
 In October 2020, he played Mozart Piano Concerto No.20 with Nicolas Chalvin and HEMU Orchestra in a live broadcast concert in Lausanne.
 In May 2021, he played Beethoven Piano Concerto No.4 with the strings quinted formed by HEMU Orchestra members.
 He played Brahms Horn Trio, Op.40 with his group, the Trio Octavia, including Gabriel Potier (Horn), Olha Semchyshyn (Violin) and released it on CD.
 Demirelli and Emile Abeille (violin) played Brahms, Turina and De Falla in the recital they performed as a duo in Geneva (Galerie La Primaire) in December 2021.
-With the Trio Kapital they formed with the participation of Léonardo Capezzali (cello), they performed the Fauré, Granados and Turina Piano Trio at Martigny (Fondation Louis Moret) in February and June 2022 and also in July 2022 at Geneva (Musique et Vie) and interpreted the works of Brahms and Arensky in November 2022 at Geneva ( Le Monde Á Part).
-Demirelli held his recital at Istanbul Boys' High School (IEL) in March 2022 as part of the "Çanakkale Victory and Martyrs Commemoration" program and in accordance with his social responsibility.
+With the Trio Kapital they formed with the participation of Léonardo Capezzali (cello), they performed the Fauré, Granados and Turina Piano Trios at Martigny (Fondation Louis Moret) in February and June 2022 and also in July 2022 at Geneva (Musique et Vie) and interpreted the works of Brahms and Arensky in November 2022 at Geneva (Le Monde Á Part).
 In April 2022, with Pianist Giorgi Gigashvili interpreted Stravinsky the Spring Rite (Piano Party Event-HEM) in Geneva.
+He gave a recital at Istanbul Boys' High School (IEL) in March 2022.
+He took part in the recording and concert performance of Swiss Composer Jean Froidevaux's "Les degrés inspirants" in December 2022 (Conservatoire de I'Quest Vaudois, Nyon) with Sarah Velasco (violin), Lina Luzzi (cello), Haoran Wang (clarinet).

 He has also been broadcast on Bavarian Radio, Swiss Radio Television (RTS), Turkish Radio Television (TRT) and CNN Turk.